nus-cs2103-AY2122S2/tp/docs/UserGuide.md

 Examples:
 * `list class` followed by `delete class 2` deletes the 2nd class group in TAssist.

+#### Deleting an assessment: `delete assessment` [coming in v1.3]

+Deletes the specified assessment from TAssist.

+Format: `delete assessment INDEX`

+* Deletes the assessment at the specified `INDEX`.
+* The index refers to the index number shown in the displayed class groups list.
+* The index **must be a positive integer** 1, 2, 3, …​

+Examples:
+* `list assessment` followed by `delete assessment 2` deletes the 2nd assessment in TAssist.

 ### Exiting the program : `exit`